Fear of rejection can be very debilitating

 When you start paying attention to your emotional reactions, you will begin to see a pattern.
 In doing so you can pinpoint exactly what is going on.
 For example, do you have an underlying negative belief that is causing you to feel potential rejection?
 If so, there are many things you can do to eradicate this negative belief.
 For example, NLP therapy, which we use in our counselling sessions, is very useful to tap into your unconscious beliefs.
 Negative beliefs and replace them with more acceptable and reasonable and accurate beliefs.

 Make a commitment to yourself to not engage is this destructive thinking style any more.

-It will take time, because it’s a long ingrained bad habits.
-However, the more you practice the better you’ll become and the happier you will be!
+It will take time.
+It’s a long ingrained bad habit.
+However, the more you practice, the better you’ll become and the happier you will be!

 Step 2: Challenging your fear of rejection

 Have you ever been scared of what someone might say if you stood up for yourself?
 This fear is a very common one and stems from a fear of being rejected by the other person.
 When you find yourself in this position ask yourself – ‘what am I afraid of here?’.

 For instance, let’s say you have a friend who is quite insecure.
 You love her, but you don’t want her to take on her negative baggage out on you all the time.
 Every time she says something that insinuates you’re not putting her first, or that you don’t have a right to feel the way you’d like you, you feel anxious and just give in to her demands.